If you want to earn some extra cash online, doing online micro-tasks might be a good option for you.

 When you see a task you would like to do, you click it, and then you will get more information about what you have to do.

-These kinds of tasks are what you mostly can find on the platform.
+These kinds of tasks are what you mostly can find on the platform and they are similar to the tasks you can often find on Picoworkers.
 But there is also one category, I just want to expand a little on.

 One of the categories is called surveys.
 Here you can sometimes find paid surveys you can take.
 If you have visited PaidFromSurveys.com before, you will know I think this is a great way to earn extra money and have your opinion heard at the same time.

-But there is another way you can get surveys there.
+But there is also another way you can get surveys on Microworkers.
 When you are in the main overview of the jobs, you will see the current number of available jobs.

-As you can see on the image above, next to the number of available jobs, there is a small number saying PL jobs.
+As you can see in the image above, next to the number of available jobs, there is a small number saying PL jobs.